Kitchen of the Week – Denver, CO

-EDITOR’S NOTE: Welcome to “Kitchen of the Week.”
-Beyond all of our past work you can view in the photo galleries, we sell dozens and even hundreds of new kitchens every week!
-With this new series of blog posts, we’re pulling back the curtain to show you some of the most recent and innovative kitchens coming out of our design studios.
-We want to show off how CliqStudios kitchen designers’ creativity and expertise in practical problem solving can improve every kitchen’s functionality, usefulness, and flow.
-Check out the high-quality computer renderings and floor plans that help you visualize your new kitchen.
-You can even download the same, detailed packet of information that every CliqStudios customer receives with each order, so you exactly know what to expect! (names and prices redacted)
+EDITOR’S NOTE: Welcome to “Kitchen of the Week”.
+Beyond our past work that you can view in the photo galleries, we sell hundreds of new kitchens every week!
+With this new series of blog posts, we’re pulling back the curtain.
+We want to show you some of the most recent and creative kitchens coming out of our design studios.
+Showing off CliqStudios kitchen designers’ creativity and skills in practical problem solving can improve every kitchen’s functionality, usefulness, and flow.
+Check out how they make high-quality computer renderings and floor plans that help you visualize your new kitchen.
+You can even download the same, detailed packet of information that every CliqStudios customer receives with each order.
+That way customers know exactly what to expect! (names and prices redacted)

 This unusual kitchen remodeling project was part of an overall update to a cabin originally built in 1906!
-Renovation plans included exposing some of the original 110 year-old log walls, removing the wall between the kitchen and dining room, and replacing it with an island.
+Renovation plans included exposing some of the original 110 year-old log walls.
+As well as, removing the wall between the kitchen and dining room, then replacing it with an island.

-The family wanted to maintain a certain historic flavor in the new kitchen.
-Austin CH cabinets were selected as the “inset” door style was appropriate to the period in which the first structure was built.
-Different colors on the wall and island cabinets are a nod to how the cabin was added onto and altered several times throughout the last century.
+The family wanted to maintain the cabins history in the new kitchen.
+Austin CH cabinets were selected as the “inset” door style was fitting to the period in which the first structure was built.
+Different colors on the wall and island cabinets nod to the the several years of additions to the cabin throughout the last century.

-- The family plans to use the cabin a lot more once it was updated, which also meant much more meal prep.
-A new hood was added above the range in anticipation of this.
+- The family plans to get a lot of use out of the cabin post update.
+In other words, a lot more meal prep for the family.
+Because of this, a new hood was added above the range in anticipation of this.

 - Opening up the space made room for the new island, which also added much needed storage space, including several deep drawers for pot and pan storage.